 For so long (it seems), I’ve spent my life efforting at a pace that was being demanded of me.
 Especially as a working college student and, then, as a mother–it felt as though the world rushed around me and if I didn’t push myself to keep up, I would be lost and forgotten.
-Some of this is because I’m an HSP but much of it is due to the way most of us were raised–call it the “rat race,” “grind culture,” or “keeping up with the Jones” (capitalism demands we produce for it, or the system would collapse).
+Some of this is because I’m an HSP but much of it is due to the way most of us were raised–call it the “rat race,” “grind culture,” or “keeping up with the Joneses” (capitalism demands we produce for it, or the system would collapse).

 Now, part of my regular self-care practice involves sitting with nature (whether it’s at a local park or my backyard) and letting myself receive.
 Sometimes the experience can be powerful–full of love and acceptance, a connection to my ancestors and spirit guides–but sometimes it can be simple, like the one about watching the bees and sunflowers I shared on my Instagram page last week.
-Either way, this practice has helped me to feel lighter somehow… like when I am supported by the earth, I can go about my day without the need to effort quite so much.
+Either way, this practice has helped me to feel lighter somehow… like when I am supported, I can go about my day without the need to effort quite so much.

 The More to Give

 Why do I share all of this, you ask?
-Well, on one hand, this experience just feels so good that I want to share it with others.
+Well, first, this experience just feels so good that I want to share it with others.
 I want others to know that they don’t necessarily need to go around efforting so much.
 Despite the messaging we receive from mainstream culture and media, we do NOT need to push, strive, achieve, and produce to be worthy of existing, of experiencing joy, of feeling loved.
 You deserve respite; you deserve rest; you deserve, period.